TERNER - Key Persons

 Job Titles:

-Cris Martinez is the Operations Manager at Terner Housing Innovation Labs.
+Cris Martinez is the Operations Manager at Terner Labs.
 Cris leads operational functions including finance, human resources, and administration and supports programmatic operations for the Housing Lab and the Housing Affordability Data Lab.
 Prior to Terner Labs, he worked as an Operations Manager for a local commercial real estate company.
 Cris holds a BA in Business Administration from CalState East Bay.

 Job Titles: